-Tax risk is the risk that tax reporting and/or compliance requirements are not completed accurately or expediently or that tax expense is incurred unexpectedly resulting in financial loss.
+Tax risk is the risk that tax requirements are not adhered to accurately or in a timely manner resulting in a financial loss.
 We proactively seek to identify, evaluate, manage, monitor and mitigate tax risks.
 We are committed to complying with all tax laws, rules and regulations applicable to the Group.
 In evaluating potential transactions we consider the overall commercial, financial and tax aspects.
 Where there is uncertainty or complexity in relation to a tax risk, we may seek external advice and, where appropriate, we may obtain tax clearances from relevant tax authorities.